 The area around the pyramids is very spotty.
 There are many questionable characters offering tourists camel rides, horse drawn buggy rides and horseback rides into the desert, and if you pay enough you can end up in a good spot far enough from the pyramids to be able to take some great photographs.

 The best spot for photography is a hilltop in the desert high above the pyramids, reachable by going through a small, extremely filthy village, we went on horse (Maradona) and buggy.
-Our guide paid someone to let us through a narrow alleyway on our way up there, not sure what the payment was a bribe, we did not ask.
+Our guide paid someone to let us through a narrow alleyway on our way up there, not sure what the payment was a bribe, we didn’t ask.

 A historic area in Cairo and the oldest part of the city, Old Cairo with its captivating alleyways is a treat for an afternoon.
 It is a relatively small, charming and chaotic area, guides are not required but walking tours are available.
 We have never found safety to be an issue here, everyone is always friendly and welcoming.